 15. Italy is the country with the most UNESCO-listed sites

-With 51 sites that made it to UNESCO Heritage List, Italy is steady on the first place immediately followed by China that occupies the second place of the podium with 50 UNESCO-listed sites.
+With 51 sites that made it to UNESCO Heritage List, Italy is steady in the first place immediately followed by China that occupies the second place of the podium with 50 UNESCO-listed sites.
 It is said that Italy boasts two or three art masterpieces per capita, and even though we like to play it cool, we are proud of each of them.

 16. Inside Italy are two independent countries

-Even though not much of a big country itself, Italy hosts other two independent and sovereign countries within its soil, the Vatican City and San Marino Republic.
+Even though not much of a big country itself, Italy hosts other two independent and sovereign countries within its soil, the Vatican City, and the San Marino Republic.
 The Vatican, we all know it, lies in the heart of Rome, while San Marino is located not far from Rimini, and even though you won’t need to apply for a visa to enter, both of them have their own laws, Presidents, Parliament, armed forces, police and governmental bodies.